ESUPS is part of

 Contributing to the Data Analysis pillar

-Jason is Assistant Professor of Supply Chain and Information Systems in Smeal College of Business at Penn State University.
+Jason is Associate Professor of Supply Chain and Information Systems in Smeal College of Business at Penn State University.
 He holds a Ph.D. from the MIT’s Operations Research Centre and a B.Sc. in Physics from Yale University.
 His non-academic experience includes CapitalOne, Amazon and Doctors Without Borders.

 Jason’s research interests include applied operations research and non-traditional supply chains.
 Specifically, he has focused on characterising and developing implementable solutions fot the unique problems arising in supply chain networks of online retailing, computer manufacturing, mobile money in Africa, and disaster relief pre-positioning.